 For the bottom of the funnel

 Ultimately, at the bottom of the funnel, you’ll want to use content like webinars and user guides.
 You are now starting to get into technical guides that describe how your solution physically works or what the specifications are for integrating with your solution.
-These need to be very narrowly focused on answering questions and removing barriers for your prospects to purchase your solution.
+Furthermore, they need to be narrowly focused on answering questions and removing barriers for your prospects to purchase your solution.

 Should the quantity of content for each stage of the buying funnel be the same?

 If you think of content as a pyramid, imagine your buying funnel as an inverse pyramid:

 - You’re going to have a significant amount of content at the top of the funnel that’s going to be focused on getting as many qualified prospects to your site as possible.

 - Your mid-funnel content is going to be much smaller in the number of pieces of content, and it’s going to focus on educating the subset of your prospects who would like to learn more.